How to Build a Delta Kite

 • Except for the long edges of the tabs, run clear sticky tape along every straight line.
 Leave most of the tape on the inside of the sail edges.

-• Cut along the black lines with scissors, to create the sail.
+• Cut along the black lines with scissors to create the sail.
 See the photo.

 In the closeup photo, you can see the tape edging around the nose area—but not along the long edge of the tab.

-As mentioned earlier, there's more kite making on this site than you can poke a stick at :-)
+As mentioned earlier, there's more kite making on this site than you can poke a stick at. :-)

 Want to know the most convenient way of using it all?

-The Big MBK E-book Bundle is a collection of downloads — printable PDF files which provide step-by-step instructions for many kites large and small.
+The Big MBK E-book Bundle is a collection of downloads—printable PDF files which provide step-by-step instructions for many kites large and small.

-Every kite in every MBK series.
+That's every kite in every MBK series.

 Continue to page 2